Pauline von Metternich: Life

 Pauline was born in Vienna into the Hungarian noble family of Sándor de Szlavnicza.
 Her father, Count Móric Sándor de Szlavnicza (1805–1878), described as "a furious rider", was known throughout the Habsburg empire as a passionate horseman.
+He was especially known for his incredible horse stunts and riding over stairs and jumping over other horses and all sorts of curiosities.
 Her mother, Princess Leontine von Metternich-Winneburg (1811–1861), was a daughter of the Austrian state chancellor Prince Klemens Wenzel von Metternich (known as the architect of the Concert of Europe).
 It was at his home in Vienna that Pauline spent almost her whole childhood.

 In 1856, she married her uncle, Prince Richard von Metternich (1829–1895), whereby her grandfather Prince Klemens Wenzel von Metternich also became her father-in-law.
 The couple lived a happy conjugal life, despite Richard's frequent love-affairs with actresses and opera prima donnas.
 Their first child was Sophie (born 1857); her second daughter, Pascaline (b.
 1862), married Count Georg von Waldstein-Wartenberg (1853-1890), an insane and alcoholic Czech aristocrat who was said to have murdered her in delirium in Duchcov (today in the Czech Republic) in 1890.
 Her youngest daughter, Clementine (b.
 1870), was badly injured by her dog as a child and decided never to marry due to her scarred face.